-Evidence Based Treatment, or Evidence Based Medicine (EBM), is a relatively new field that has spread to nursing, psychology, and most recently to the successful treatment of alcohol and drug related addictions.
-At its most basic level, evidence based treatments conform to the standards that all medical treatment decisions are founded on research studies.
+Evidence Based Treatment is a relatively new field that has spread to nursing, psychology, and most recently to the successful treatment of alcohol and drug related addictions.
+At its most basic level, evidence based treatments are founded on research studies.

 Evidence based decisions are made after reviewing the data gathered from repeatedly testing various treatment options.
 The data removes the “guesswork” about what works by utilizing methods that have been proven to work over time with a variety of subjects and situations.
 Intuition may work in some situations but science and evidence are based on fact.

 It is reported that only 10% of all U.S. drug rehab facilities utilize some form of evidence-based therapy, and only half of those have doctors on staff.
-At Inspire Malibu, our program is Science, Research, and Evidence based and we have 2 Medical doctors specializing in Addiction and Psychiatry along with 4 trained Psychologists, and therapists to treat a maximum of 11 clients at a time – an incredibly high “staff-to-client” ratio.
+At Inspire Malibu, our program is Science, Research, and Evidence based and we offer a variety of successful non 12 step therapies.

 We feel this is necessary because drug and alcohol addiction is a complex illness that develops over time and compromises one’s ability to cope on a voluntary basis.
 Once the illness becomes compulsive, the brain loses its ability to control behavior.

-At this stage, medication therapy and behavior therapy are necessary to overcome the stifling effects of the addiction.
+At this stage, behavior therapy is necessary to overcome the stifling effects of the addiction.
 Successful treatment is never an easy road.
-It is a process that takes time and includes not only detoxification or medical withdrawal but also relapse prevention.
+It is a process that takes time and includes not only detoxification but also relapse prevention.
 Which is why it is so important to incorporate a science and evidence based approach supervised by a trained physician.

 Transcranial Magnetic Stimulation